PawseySC/hpc-container-training/_episodes/22-build-docker.md

 Over the whole of this tutorial we're proposing Singularity as the principal tool to handle and run containerised applications in HPC.
 Do we really need to extend our toolkit to include [Docker](https://hub.docker.com/search/?type=edition&offering=community)?

+At present, both tools, Docker and Singulairty (and its successor Apptainer), require root privileges for building, implying that this step cannot be performed on HPC systems.
+Both require access to a machine where a user has administrative privileges.
+However, each tool has a different build process.
 To better inform an answer to this question, here are some of the advantages when building with one or the other tool.

 #### Singularity
 * Single file image, can be handled as any other file and shared easily;